twolfson/grunt-spritesmith/README.md

 // TODO: Be sure to review https://gist.github.com/twolfson/f6b0246cc3fb35e0da49

+// TODO: Make note that group names are derivative of `cssVarMap` result

 Grunt task for converting a set of images into a spritesheet and corresponding CSS variables.

 A folder of icons processed by `grunt-spritesmith`: